German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 It took about 7 Days on a preemtible TPU V3-8.
 For an automatically recreation of a cancelled TPUs we used [tpunicorn](https://github.com/shawwn/tpunicorn).
 The total cost of training summed up to about 450 $ for one run.
 The Data-pre processing and Vocab Creation needed approximately 500-1000 CPU hours.
 Servers were fully provided by [T-Systems on site services GmbH](https://www.t-systems-onsite.de/), [ambeRoad](https://amberoad.de/) and Google through the [Tensorflow Research Cloud](https://www.tensorflow.org/tfrc).

 # Thanks
-A special thanks to [Stefan Schweter](https://github.com/stefan-it) for your feedback and parts of our text corpus.
+Special thanks to [Stefan Schweter](https://github.com/stefan-it) for your feedback and parts of our text corpus.